Dischidia ruscifolia aka Million Hearts

 Million Hearts

-How to care for Million Hearts
+How difficult is it to take care of Million Hearts

 If you're looking for a plant that offers a moderate level of challenge, Million Hearts is a great choice to test your gardening skills.